Garage-ISEP/herogu-back/README.md

 display_errors = ${PHP_DISPLAY_ERROR}
 ```
 * All the nginx configurations use the env variable `PROJECT_ROOT` that will be substituted when generating all the config files in the repository
-* The PHP dynamic Dockerfile will use a base image generated and store on the garageisep repositories from the following Dockerfile : [config/php/Dockerfile.base](config/php/Dockerfile.base)
+* The PHP dynamic Dockerfile will use a base image generated and stored on the garageisep repositories from the following Dockerfile : [config/php/Dockerfile.base](config/php/Dockerfile.base)